msaraiva/alpine-erlang/README.md

 ## <a name="credits"></a> Credits

-  - John Regan (original maintainer of the Erlang packages)
+  - John Regan (former maintainer of the Erlang packages)
   - Peter Lemenkov (See the [patches](#patches))

 ## <a name="other-resources"></a> Other Resources and News